GOSPEL TAKEAWAYS: 12 Most critical Christian apologetics and resources to share the Gospel

 Believe & Receive

 Even the demons believe, but there is no offer of salvation to them.
-We believe to be saved.
+God offers salvation and like any other gifts, we must receive it, that’s our only part.
 God gives us faith to believe.
 (John 3:16)

 - Romans 8:1: (No condemnation with Christ)